Menu

 The Bloom Planner applies bloom block retention on object storage.
 Retention is disabled by default.
 When enabled, retention is applied to all tenants.
 The retention for each tenant is the longest of its configured general retention (retention_period) and the streams retention (retention_stream).

-For example, in the following example, tenant A has a bloom retention of 30 days, and tenant B a bloom retention of 40 days.
+For example, in the following example, tenant A has a bloom retention of 30 days, and tenant B a bloom retention of 40 days for the {namespace="prod"} stream.

 yaml